sajjadGG/book-python/basics/oop/init.rst

         #.
 Instance ``fahrenheit`` prints temperature 97.88
         #.
 Instance ``kelvin`` prints temperature 309.75

     #.
-Do not convert units
+Do not convert units (print only given numbers)
     #.
-Do not store values in the instances
+Do not store values in the instances (only print on instance creation)

 :Polish:
     #.
 Stwórz jedną klasę ``Temperature``